-Wiltshire rogue traders who mocked victims jailed
+Wiltshire rogue traders who mocked elderly victims jailed

 One of their victims was 82-year-old John Bray from Calne in Wiltshire.

-While on Mr Bray's roof, one of the defendants said: "As you can see, we're doing some roofing work here... we're doing some bodging."
+While on Mr Bray's roof, one of the three said: "As you can see, we're doing some roofing work here... we're doing some bodging."

-The trio then joke about Mr Bray's age, boasting that it was easy to find elderly victims like him.
+They then joke about Mr Bray's age, boasting that it was easy to find elderly victims like him.

 Rossiter, Rossiter and Smith charged Mr Bray £8,500 for work that amounted to replacing just a few tiles.